 The context

-A portfolio no salesperson
+A portfolio that no sales rep

 can fully monitor.